Last updated on June 28, 2022 3:42 am

 Before we get to the plier types, here’s a breakdown of the standard parts of a plier.

 - Pipe grip.
-This is the circular, serrated cut-out in the jaws for holding round stock-like pipes and thicker cables with a lower risk of crushing it.
+This is the circular, serrated cut-out in the jaws for holding round stock-like pipes and thicker cables with a lower risk of crushing what under the tension of the grip.

 - Jaw.
 The ‘core’ component of any plier.
 And are mainly responsible for gripping.